-Side Note: Virtual patent marking was recently enacted, and there has been little litigation to provide detailed guidance as to what would be considered sufficient or insufficient association between the patented article and the patent number.
+Side Note: Virtual patent marking was recently enacted, and there has been little litigation to provide detailed guidance as to what would be considered sufficient association between the patented article and the patent number.

 I would say yes to both questions as a precaution.
 The reason is that it might be unfair to the public or your competitor to leave the patent webpage blank and only associate the patent number and the patented product right before litigation.
-Similarly, it would be unfair to put up the patent webpage but take it down until such point as litigation occurs.
+Similarly, it would be unfair to put up the patent webpage but take it down until such a point as litigation occurs.
 These would not serve the overall goal of constructive notice to the public.
 On the other hand, the statute provides for no requirement to keep records regarding your patent webpage.
 I suggest doing so for your own protection in the case of future litigation.

 These are potential areas where one might legally accuse the patent owner of not complying with the patent marking statute by not providing sufficient constructive notice.

 I would take a conservative approach and, to the extent that is reasonable, take regular snapshots of the patent webpage and keep those in your records.
-You could have your web developer take pdfs of the webpage and save it to the website hosting server on a regular basis.
+You could have your web developer take pdfs of the webpage and save them to the website hosting server on a regular basis.
 Similarly, you could have the image emailed to someone for safe storage and retrieval later on during litigation if necessary.

 Do I really need to comply with the patent marking statute?